Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance

-In the tree context, $y_n$ describes the properties of a single node, and $y_e$ describes the relationship between the parent node and its children.
-Finally, the knowledge set $Y_t$ is constructed as $Y_t = \{y_n^{(1)},\cdots,y_e^{(1)},\cdots \}$ and the operation $Y_t(x)$ converts $x$ to $x'$, which is a modified tree satisfying all propositions included in $Y_t$.

-Then, we apply explicit knowledge to the decoder of T-VAE by extending the proximal gradient algorithm.
-Firstly, the original task objective $\mathcal{L}_t(x)$ is augmented to

-where $\mathcal{L}_Y(x, Y_t(x))$ measures the distance between $x$ and $Y_t(x)$.
-Specifically, $y_n$ changes the property vector $g$ of single node $A$ in $x$ to $g'$ that make $f(A)$ be true, and $y_e$ traverses the tree $x$ to find node $A$ that satisfy $f_1$ in $y_e$ then change the type vector $c$ or the property vector $g$ of the children of $A$ to $c'$ and $g'$ respectively.
-The reference vector $c'$ and $g'$ are related to the downstream task and are pre-defined in the function $f$.
-Then $\mathcal{L}_Y$ consists of two parts, MSE is used between the property vector $g$ and $g'$, and CE is used between the type vector $c$ and $c'$.
+In the tree context, $k_n$ describes the properties of a single node, and $k_e$ describes the relationship between the parent node and its children.
+Specifically, in order to satisfy $f(A)$ in $k_n$, we locate node $A$ in the tree $x$ and change the property vector from $g$ to $g'$.
+Similarly, in order to satisfy $f_1(A) \rightarrow f_2(B_j)$, after traversing $x$ to find node $A$ that satisfy $f_1$ in $k_e$, we change the type vector from $c$ to $c'$ or the property vector from $g$ to $g'$ for all $A$'s children so that $f_2(B_j)$ holds true.
+The reference vectors $c'$ and $g'$ are pre-defined by the knowledge set $\mathbb{K}$.
+We summarized the process of applying knowledge in \textbf{Algorithm~\ref{algorithm2}}.

-For instance, the explicit knowledge described as \textit{``if one box is blue, its children nodes should be red''} will be implemented by the following operations.
+One running example is that the explicit knowledge described as \textit{``if one node represents blue, its child nodes should represent red''} is implemented by the following operations.